vuejs/v2.vuejs.org/src/v2/guide/migration.md

 <iframe src="https://codesandbox.io/embed/github/vuejs/vuejs.org/tree/master/src/v2/examples/vue-10-two-way-currency-filter?codemirror=1&hidedevtools=1&hidenavigation=1&theme=light&view=preview" style="width:100%; height:300px; border:0; border-radius: 4px; overflow:hidden;" title="vue-20-template-compilation" allow="geolocation; microphone; camera; midi; vr; accelerometer; gyroscope; payment; ambient-light-sensor; encrypted-media; usb" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>

 It mostly works well, but the delayed state updates can cause strange behavior.
-For example, click on the `Result` tab and try entering `9.999` into one of those inputs.
+For example, try entering `9.999` into one of those inputs.
 When the input loses focus, its value will update to `$10.00`.
 When looking at the calculated total however, you'll see that `9.999` is what's stored in our data.
 The version of reality that the user sees is out of sync!

 To start transitioning towards a more robust solution using Vue 2.0, let's first wrap this filter in a new `<currency-input>` component: